DanGyi23/MyPortfolio/Week3.md

 1. Follow the steps [here](https://github.com/makersacademy/course/tree/master/intro_to_the_web) to create my own webapp.
 2.
 3.
-4. Split Battle project into lib/spec/views folders and keep separate.
-[Repo here](https://github.com/DanGyi23/wk3-battle).
-The model here are Ruby classes that are being called by the controller (app.rb), which defines what happens on each page of the web app.
-The view is the files contained in the views folder, containing what is displayed in the browser when it's called.
+4. Use Battle project to reinforce understanding of MVC pattern.

 #### Evidence:

 1. [Step](https://github.com/DanGyi23/week3-webapp/blob/master/screenshots/Screenshot%202019-09-02%20at%2016.11.34.png) by [step](https://github.com/DanGyi23/week3-webapp/blob/master/screenshots/Screenshot%202019-09-02%20at%2016.12.15.png) by [step](https://github.com/DanGyi23/week3-webapp/blob/master/screenshots/Screenshot%202019-09-02%20at%2018.16.31.png) creation of a simple web app!
 2.
 3.
-4.
+4. Split Battle project into lib/spec/views folders and keep separate.
+[Repo here](https://github.com/DanGyi23/wk3-battle).
+The model here are Ruby classes that are being called by the controller (app.rb), which defines what happens on each page of the web app.
+The view is the files contained in the views folder, containing what is displayed in the browser when it's called.

 ## Daily Goals